vinfreecs/genga/docs/Run.rst

 is that the tuning routine is running some kernels many times, which affects the profiling statistics.

-The tuning routine can be enabled with the :literal:`Do kernel tuning` parameter in the :literal:`param.dat` file.
+The tuning routine can be enabled with the :literal:`Do kernel tuning` parameter in the :ref:`param.dat<ParamFile>` file.